eoinkelly/notes/oauth/oauth.md

 * Not every authorization grant type uses both endpoints
 * Spec allows extensible grant types to define their own endpoints

+#### Anatomy of the scope parameter

 Both authorisation server endpoints (authorization, token) allow the client to provide a "scope" parameter

-* If the client provides a scope parameter, the server will return the scope in the respone to indicate to the client which scopes it actually got
+If the client provides a scope parameter, the server will return the scope in the respone to indicate to the client which scopes it actually got.

-* a "scope" is
+A "scope" is

 * a space delimited set of strings
 * order does not matter
 * defines the access the client wants

-* if the client does not send a scope parameter the server should fall back to a default scope
+If the client does not send a scope parameter the server should fall back to a default scope

-I _think_ scopes are a way of the client requiesting access to a subset of the resources it _could_ get.
+Scopes are a way of the client requiesting access to a subset of the access it _could_ get.
-??? can scopes be a superset of the default scope ???

 ## How multiple redirect_uri work